open-edge-insights/video-common/udfs/HOWTO_GUIDE_FOR_WRITING_UDF.md

 3. If the OpenVINO is used kindly follow the [safety_gear_demo](common/video/udfs/native/safety_gear_demo) example for proper linking of  **cpu_extension.so** shared object.

-4. An appropriate entry must exist for each UDF that need to be loaded as part of EIS deployment.
+4. An appropriate entry must exist for each UDF that need to be loaded as part of EII deployment.
 The UDF entry syntax is explained in detail in the following document [UDF README](./README.md)

 ## **Steps for writing Python UDFs**

 This section describes the process of writing a Python UDF.
 As discussed in the aforementioned scenario, it also has two aspects to it.

 * Writing the actual UDF.
-It needs knowledge EIS exposed python APIs
+It needs knowledge EII exposed python APIs

-* Adding the UDF to EIS framework by altering different configs.
+* Adding the UDF to EII framework by altering different configs.

-### **Python APIs for writing UDF for EIS**
+### **Python APIs for writing UDF for EII**

 * **INITIALIZATION**